lucasperrier/lucasperrier/README.md

 Machine Learning Engineer with experience in scientific ML, time-series forecasting, and causal inference.

-Currently completing a Machine Learning Research internship at CEA Paris-Saclay.
+Currently completing an internship at CEA Paris-Saclay.
 Available for full-time roles from September 2026.

 ## Selected projects